audioxide/data/data/posts/20160224-reviews-kanye-west-the-life-of-pablo.md

   - "#000301"
   - "#000301"
 pullquote: Totally erratic
-summary: Genuinely catchy, thought-out tracks sit beside tracks that — I can only hope — are fully invested in Kanye's own irony and lunacy, which in turn sit beside tracks that feel like draft copies (and based on the rumours, they may well be).
+summary: Genuinely catchy, thought-out tracks sit beside tracks that — I can only hope — are fully invested in Kanye’s own irony and lunacy, which in turn sit beside tracks that feel like draft copies (and based on the rumours, they may well be).
 week: 42
 blurb: Uneven, sporadic, and totally erratic; an unfinished version of a potentially great album.
 Enjoyment and frustration abound in equal measure.
 artistMBID: 164f0d73-1234-4e2c-8743-d77bf2191051